HeloiseMuller/Chimera/README.md

 # Pipeline Chimera

 This pipeline allows to process data the same way as in Muller et al. (2021) https://doi.org/10.1128/JVI.00684-21.
-It was written for the article Muller et al. (202?).
+It was written for the article Muller et al. (2022) https://doi.org/10.1111/mec.16685.
 It is composed of several scripts, located in `src/`, to run in the same order as listed here.
 The numeroted scripts process chimeric reads specifically for studies on polyDNAviruses.

-In `examples/` one can find examples of files needed to run the scripts.
+In `examples/`, one can find examples of files needed to run the scripts.
 Examples are given for chimeric reads between CtBV (bracoviruses of _Cotesia typhae_) and the leiptoptera _Sesamia nonagrioides_.

+In `scriptsArticles/`, one can find the scripts used in Muller et al. (2022) and Heisserer et al. (2022).

 ## Run blastn
 Blastn has to be run on the two reference genomes between which one is looking for chimeric reads.
 One can use the WorkflowBowBlast (https://github.com/HeloiseMuller/WorkflowBowBlast) to process the data until this step.